Medically reviewed by Drugs.com. Last updated on Feb 1, 2022.

 Impairment of Fertility

-Patients had at least three partial seizures per 28 days during an 8 week Baseline Period.
+Patients had at least three partial-onset seizures per 28 days during an 8 week Baseline Period.
 Subjects were receiving treatment with at least one to three antiepileptic drugs and were on stable treatment for a minimum of 4 weeks.
-Subjects with a diagnosis other than partial epilepsy were excluded.
+Subjects with a diagnosis other than partial-onset seizures were excluded.

 Table 6 presents the primary efficacy results by treatment group.

-Although the 1200 mg/day-placebo contrast did not reach statistical significance, concentration-response analyses reveal that the 1200 mg/day dose is an effective dose.
+Although the 1200 mg/day-placebo contrast did not reach statistical significance, concentration-response analyses reveal that the 1200 mg/day dosage is an effective dosage.

 Immediate-Release Oxcarbazepine Adjunctive Therapy Trials

-The effectiveness of immediate-release oxcarbazepine as an adjunctive therapy for partial seizures in adults was demonstrated at doses of 600mg per day, 1200mg per day and 2400mg per day (divided twice daily) in a randomized, double-blind, placebo-controlled trial.
-All doses resulted in a statistically significant reduction in seizure frequency when compared to placebo (p<0.05).
+The effectiveness of immediate-release oxcarbazepine as an adjunctive therapy for partial-onset seizures in adults was demonstrated at dosages of 600mg/day, 1200mg/day, and 2400mg/day (divided twice daily) in a randomized, double-blind, placebo-controlled trial.
+All dosages resulted in a statistically significant reduction in seizure frequency when compared to placebo (p<0.05).

-The effectiveness of immediate-release oxcarbazepine in doses of 30-46 mg/kg/day, depending on baseline weight, as an adjunctive therapy for partial seizures in children 3 years to 17 years of age was studied in a randomized, double-blind, placebo-controlled trial.
-Oxcarbazepine in the single weight based dose group resulted in a statistically significant reduction in seizure frequency when compared to placebo (p<0.05).
+The effectiveness of immediate-release oxcarbazepine in dosages of 30-46 mg/kg/day, depending on baseline weight, as an adjunctive therapy for partial-onset seizures in pediatric patients, including patients 6 to less than 17 years of age, was studied in a randomized, double-blind, placebo-controlled trial.
+Oxcarbazepine in the single weight-based dosage group resulted in a statistically significant reduction in seizure frequency when compared to placebo (p<0.05).